Understanding vein disease can help you to avoid the risk factors.

 These veins are responsible for the majority of blood flow back to your heart.
 They are located inside of muscles, which help pump the blood through the veins when they contract.

-Treatments for Vein Disease in Kansas City and Marshall, MO
+Treatments for Vein Disease in Kansas City, Liberty and Marshall, MO

 Vein disease can occur in any of these types of veins and most commonly affects the veins of the legs.
 Because it is much harder to work against gravity and pump blood from the feet to the heart, these veins are more likely to become damaged and diseased.
 No longer is it necessary to go to the operating room under general anesthesia and have your veins stripped.
 The technology for treating vein disease has progressed substantially, making it possible for more people to undergo successful treatment of their condition.
 New procedures include endovenous laser treatment to treat larger skin veins deeper in the leg under local anesthesia and ultrasound guidance.
 Varicose veins are treated using microphlebectomy, where a tiny incision is made to remove these veins.
 Sclerotherapy is used to treat smaller spider veins through injection of a solution into these smaller veins.
 A surface laser is used in conjunction with sclerotherapy to treat spider veins.
 A laser is placed on the surface of the skin delivering energy to the spider veins causing them to disappear.